pytorch/pytorch.github.io/_features/python-first.md

         a = a + 1
     print()
   ```
+summary: Deep integration into Python allows popular libraries and packages to be used, while a new pure C++ interface (beta) enables performance-critical research.
 ---

 Deep integration into Python allows popular libraries and packages to be used, while a new pure C++ interface (beta) enables performance-critical research.